Religious Scholars Condemn Blasphemous Incidents, Call For United Action - UrduPoint

 Religious Scholars Condemn Blasphemous Incidents, Call For United Action

-The religious scholars and leaders, in a unanimous resolution on Thursday, strongly condemned the recent incidents of disrespect towards the Holy Quran
+The religious scholars and leaders, in a unanimous resolution, strongly condemned the recent incidents of disrespect towards the Holy Quran

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Aug, 2023 ) :The religious scholars and leaders, in a unanimous resolution on Thursday, strongly condemned the recent incidents of disrespect towards the Holy Quran.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Sep, 2023 ) :The religious scholars and leaders, in a unanimous resolution, strongly condemned the recent incidents of disrespect towards the Holy Quran.

-They, in a conference on 'Honoring the Holy Quran from the Perspective of Religions and Sects' organized by the Iranian Embassy here at a local hotel, vehemently denounced the recent blasphemous incidents endorsed by the governments of Sweden and Denmark as an attack on global peace and religious freedom.
+They, in a conference on 'Honoring the Holy Quran from the Perspective of Religions and Sects' organized by the Iranian Cultural Consulate in collaboration with Majlis Wahdat-e-Muslimeen here at a local hotel the other day, vehemently denounced the recent blasphemous incidents endorsed by the governments of Sweden and Denmark as an attack on global peace and religious freedom.

 The religious scholars and leaders said the derogatory actions against sacred religious symbols in the name of freedom of expression were deeply regrettable and violate the principles outlined in the United Nations Resolution 2686 concerning peace, tolerance, and security.